NISQ-friendly measurement-based quantum clustering algorithms: Algorithm Implementation

-The Wisconsin Breast Cancer dataset consists of 699 entries with 9 different attributes such as clump thickness, cell size, cell shape, etc. The dataset can be found here \cite{Dua:2019}.
-[Fig.(\ref{Fig:Data7})] shows the original classification of the data.
-In order to cluster the dataset into malignant or benign, and for better visualization, we do a principle component analysis (PCA) to reduce to features to 2 dimensions.
-The accuracy of the model is calculated by using true positive (TP), true negative (TN), false negative (FN), and false positive (FP) to classify the data instance as benign (positive class) and malignant (negative class).
-We implemented both algorithms on this dataset.
-The accuracy was found to be 97.48\% for the first algorithm as well as the second algorithm.
-While implementing the second algorithm, the choice of $\Delta$ is case specific and varies for different datasets.
-The results are shown in [Fig.(\ref{Fig:Data8})].
+The Wisconsin Breast Cancer dataset is a labelled dataset which consists of 699 entries with 9 different attributes such as clump thickness, cell size, cell shape, etc. In order to cluster the dataset into malignant or benign, and for better visualization, we do a principle component analysis (PCA) to reduce the features to 2 dimensions.
+The left hand side picture in Figure~\ref{Fig:Data8} shows the original classification of the data.
+Further, we use our unsharp measurement based clustering algorithm to classify the dataset.
+The largest distance between the points is found to be $10$, and only $4$ qubits are needed to classify the dataset.
+The uniform superposition of unique distances is created.
+For this particular case, this state is found to be,